Terry Young was named the Chief of Police, City of Surprise, in July 2015.

 He began his career with the Surprise Police Department in 2010 after retiring as a Deputy Chief from the Maricopa County Sheriff’s Office.
 His extensive experience was sought after to take command and develop the department’s Professional Standards Division.

 Throughout his career, Chief Young has promoted a culture of exceptional service focused on community engagement and partnerships.

-Chief Young serves as the Legislative Chairman and 1st Vice President of the Arizona Association of Chiefs of Police (AACOP) Executive Board since 2016 and is the Association’s President for 2020, and is an active member of the FBI National Academy Association (FBINAA), International Association of Chiefs of Police (IACP), and the Police Executive Research Forum (PERF).
+Chief Young has served on the Arizona Association of Chiefs of Police (AACOP) Executive Board since 2016 and is the Association’s President for 2020, and is an active member of the FBI National Academy Association (FBINAA), International Association of Chiefs of Police (IACP), and the Police Executive Research Forum (PERF).